saraalhafed/saraalhafed/README.md

 Hallo everyone

 - 🔭 I’m currently student on Clarusway
-- 🌱 LINUX;AGIALE, GIT\GITHUB ,HTML, CSS AND javascript what I learnd
+- 🌱 LINUX;AGIALE, GIT\GITHUB ,HTML, CSS and javascript what I learnd
 - I’m currently learning Dom and Api
 - my functional goal is to be Full stack developer
 - I live in Germany